Rich-T-kid/TODO-projects/README.md

 # TODO-projects

+MINI projects (day long, just get the gist of the concept)
+* Build Buffer pool
+* Write a join
+* Implement a B+ Tree
+* Implement a skip list
+* Implement K-way external merge
+* Write a sql parser
+* Write a logical planner from an sql query
+* Write a logical to physical planner
+* Implement a Write ahead log

 7. Database Query Optimizer Playground
 * Browser or mobile app frontend to visualize query plans
 * Backend in Go/Rust to: